 Handheld mode is your best friend!
 Create interface and control with a gamepad feels clumsy.
 It takes some time to get used to it, but still, it’s not the same as the handheld mode or Wii U experience.
 Remember that you can buy cheap stylus, and improve your game experience like in the original game.

 Swinging claw – mhmm, another interesting item.
 With the help of this one, you can create some evil levels.
-There is thousand, I’m telling you thousands of opportunities how you can use them to achieve an interesting effect.
+There is thousand, I’m telling you thousands of opportunities and how you can use them to achieve an interesting effect.

-There is one thing, well a few things that are missing in 3D World – there are no vines, you can not stack enemies one on top of each other like in a 2D world.
-The lack of these elements does not cause the creation of the level to suffer, however, you stay under impression that something is missing.
+There is one thing, well a few things that are missing in 3D World – there are no vines, and you can not stack enemies one on top of each other like in a 2D world.
+The lack of these elements does not cause the creation of the level to suffer, however, you stay under the impression that something is missing.

-No one will be able to finish the level if they took any damage in this level.
+No one will be able to finish the level if they took any damage at this level.
 A flag will not be available and a specific message will be shown to the user when these reach a final destination.

 However, we can find one limit here.
 You can set only one condition rule per level.
 Plus all of them are the same for each game style.

-The game also has to offer Course World, dedicated place to share created levels with the rest of the world.
-We have here features like Leaderboards, Endless Challenge, Network Play and place for your avatar, something like Miiverse available in old Wii U game.
-You can change outfit for your character [you will be given new pieces for unlocking new achievements, some for uploading the first level or playing the first level created by another user].
+The game also has to offer Course World, a dedicated place to share created levels with the rest of the world.
+We have here features like Leaderboards, Endless Challenge, Network Play and a place for your avatar, something like Miiverse available in the old Wii U game.
+You can change outfits for your character [you will be given new pieces for unlocking new achievements, some for uploading the first level or playing the first level created by another user].
 However, the game does not have support for Amiibo.
 Unfortunately, you can not unlock new costumes using your figure collection.

 Endless Challenge is similar to one we know from Wii U. Basically this features offers a limited number of lives [you can earn more in these levels] and challenge you to play without losing your last life.
-Whos levels you have to play?
+Whos levels do you have to play?
 Of course, created by other users.

-I spent a lot of time with Super Mario Maker 2, this is an incredible sequel, with tons of new features, great and funny Story Mode.
+I spent a lot of time with Super Mario Maker 2, this is an incredible sequel, with tons of new features, and great and funny Story Mode.
 For someone like me, who likes to create and play, this is the best sequel we could receive.
 Certainly, many players will come back, because Super Mario Maker has a strong community full of creators and players.
-I can not imagine what Super Mario Maker community can do with all of these new features.
+I can not imagine what the Super Mario Maker community can do with all of these new features.
 Hope to see some epic levels this weekend.
 Maybe one from you?